WebGL Error Constants

 • NO_ERROR is 0 — always compare against gl.NO_ERROR, never a truthy check.

-• INVALID_OPERATION is a state error: usually a missing bind or incomplete object.
+• INVALID_OPERATION is a state error: usually a missing bind, incomplete framebuffer, or type mismatch.

 • OUT_OF_MEMORY may leave the GL object in an undefined state — recreate it.

-• Wrap calls with WEBGL_debug_renderer_info or a debug context in development for richer messages.
+• Wrap calls with a debug context in development for richer messages than getError alone provides.